hareesrinivasan/hareesrinivasan.github.io/README.md

 \\[score = off_weight * (2 * P(2pt_pg) + 3 * P(3pt_pg) + P(ft_pg) + def_weight * (2 * P(opp_2pt_pg) + 3 * P(opp_3pt_pg) + P(opp_ft_pg))\\]

+After calculating scores for both teams, I predicted a winner by selecting the team with a larger score.
+I then repeated this process 15,000 times for each game and simulated each series 15,000 times to determine the winner.
+Currently, this model is 75% accurate in predicting past series winners and projects the Milwaukee Bucks as the 2020 NBA champions.
+This method is imperfect in several key ways, namely it does not account for injuries, player acquisitions, or other key events that alter a team's score output.
+Instead, it serves as a baseline for further simulations.

 ### Does Your Vote Matter?
 <br>